cloudify-cosmo/getcloudify.org/guide/3.1/dsl-spec-node-templates.md

 # Decleration

-The `node_templates` section in the DSL is a hash where each key is a node template.
+The `node_templates` section in the DSL is a dictionary where each key is a node template.

 {%highlight yaml%}
 tosca_definitions_version: cloudify_dsl_1_0